k26rahul/Playground/README.md

 ## Usage

-- Explore random snippets and ongoing projects.
+- Explore freely.
-- Feel free to use any useful findings in your own work.
+- Utilize any useful findings in your projects.

 Happy coding! 🚀